-For many, the very last place to spend precious vacation time is the vast former Soviet Union.
-But for fans of architecture, the old Soviet republics and states of Eastern and Central Europe are a treasure house of Constructivism and bold, innovative, dramatic and historic buildings.
-Greyscape has been talking to Gianluca Pardelli the founder of Soviet ★ Tours.
+Consider spending your precious vacation time in the vast former Soviet Union.
+For fans of architecture, the old Soviet Republics and states of Eastern and Central Europe is a treasure trove of Constructivism and bold, innovative and historic buildings.
+Unsure of where to go and what to see?
+Greyscape spoke to Gianluca Pardelli the founder of Soviet ★ Tours.

-How did you become interested in the architecture of the former Soviet Union?
-What’s its fascination?
+How did you become interested in the architecture of the former Soviet Union and what drives the fascination?

 What’s the history of Soviet Tours?
 What attracted you to the project?

-Soviet ★ Tours is to me the natural and obvious outcome of my 10+ years of gallivanting around the former Soviet republics, first, as a common traveller and Soviet-era-buff and then as a photojournalist.
-I was born in Livorno, Italy and my studies really prepared me for Soviet Tours.
-I guess you can call me a Slavist (BA & MA degrees in Slavic Studies) and a journalist (MA in Photojournalism and Documentary Photography).
+Soviet ★ Tours is to me the natural and obvious outcome of my 10 plus years of gallivanting around the former Soviet republics – first as a tourist and Soviet-era-buff and then as a photojournalist.
+I was born in Livorno, Italy and I guess you can call me a Slavist (I have BA & MA degrees in Slavic Studies) and a journalist (I completed an MA in Photojournalism and Documentary Photography).
 My photojournalistic activity actually started well before my studies and still goes on as a side occupation of mine.
 I’ve also worked as a translator.

 While we cope with the Coronavirus pandemic our tours are suspended but we hope that’s temporary.

 We are very proud of our tours and how, respectfully, we show people the great beauties, achievements and tragedies of the Soviet period.
 And I think the quality of our work is recognised by the list of great companies that collaborate with us, for example, Atlas Obscura and National Geographic.